gschool-blue-ocean/career-services-hub-20/README.md

 Additionally, please note that you need to wait for the API server to be up and running (localhost:8000/) before running the front-end (localhost:3000/).
 Otherwise the students cards will not load on the page.
 If this occurs you can refresh the page and the students cards should load in.

 ## Deploying App (on Render)

+Should you choose Render for your deployment of this application then it should be fairly easy.
+The client side can be launched as a static site with ease, The database can be made and the connection link can be copied for later use, the API server can either be used as a node enviornment or can utilize the docker file to build in a container.
+You would just need to take the connection link and add it to the API settings in Render.

 ## Possible Future Improvements to Consider